Justina Robson: Natural History (Stuff) universe

 Stuff is Unity's manifestation in 4-D, appearing as an atomically undistinguishable mass that responds to intense thought and adapts itself to satisfy implicit need or desire.
 For example, Stuff appears as an instantaneous transfer FTL engine to a stranded inter-stellar ship, and transforms into a weapon needed by a scientist to defend himself against torture.

 Physical contact with Stuff can bleed one's intellect into Unity, normally transferring consciousness into 7-D after several uses unless Unity agrees otherwise.
 Strong personalities with disciplined minds can resist longer, or minds can voluntary translate immediately.
 While Unity purports to be benevolent and respectful, it has arbitrarily translated million-plus sized groups of individuals.

 Sidebar pocket realities have been negotiated with Unity, who manifests them in Stuff and moves 4-D people between them and mainline human reality.
 They are maintained by Unity created engines, similar to today's computer games which implement a rule based virtual reality.
 Sidebars include Metropolis (the DC Comics Justice League of America), Dindsenchas (historical Celtic), Sankhara (Buddhist Saṅkhāra).

 An ancient galactic race boot-strapped itself into 11-D and Unity, leaving a mechanism built of stuff as two artificial moons around an earth-like planet.
 The continued existence/operation of these is probably essential to Unity.
 The Unity mechanism allows for multiple unconnected Unities, whose uncoordinated actions in 11-D can destroy the conditions that permit the existence of expanded 4-D space-times.

+Quantum Gravity universe

+Robson's Quantum Gravity series is set in a future Earth, also called Otopia, after a quantum bomb has opened connections between Earth and several other realities, including Alfheim, a realm of elves.
+The series mixes science fiction and fantasy elements, presenting a setting in which advanced technology, artificial intelligence, magic, elves, demons, and other nonhuman societies coexist.

+The central character is Lila Black, a young security agent whose body has been rebuilt with cybernetic and artificial-intelligence enhancements after she was severely injured.
+In Keeping It Real, she is assigned to protect Zal, an elven rock musician, after threats against him expose conflicts between human and nonhuman cultures.
+Reviewers noted the series' combination of espionage, fantasy, cybernetics, and genre-crossing themes, including identity, sexuality, technology, and cultural conflict.